Nowadays, engines are mechanically and technologically complex things.

 Check Engine Light

-When the oil control valve solenoid isn’t functioning, the Check Engine light on the dashboard will turn on as the ECU notices it quickly.
+When the oil control valve solenoid isn’t operating, the Check Engine light on the dashboard will turn on as the ECU notices it swiftly.

-When you or a mechanic attaches an OBD II code reader, any of the following codes could come up:
+When you or a mechanic attaches an OBD II code reader, any of the following codes could appear:

-These codes are saved and will require clearing once the issue has been spotted and fixed.
+These codes are saved and will require clearing once the problem has been identified and fixed.

 Rough Idle And Inconsistent Revs